ramblingsofamaddeveloper/ramblingsofamaddeveloper/index.md

 	height="190"
 	style="margin-top: -10em; margin-left: 20em; box-shadow: none"/>

-A dark place where you will find gnarly frustrated developer rants about all the crap that the developer steps into in the day-to-day purgatory life of software development.

 #### Disclaimer!
 Consider this content more of a personal therapy outlet than a quality read or in any way a realistic description of reality.